lastmeta/maestro_tcl/readme.md

 **incre** {integer} - Tells Maestro that when an assumption is verified to increase its belief in said assumption by the integer amount.
 Default is 10.
 This affects how quickly it learns things.
 This is a parameter of the internal neural network and should not normally be changed. {integer} may be 1 - 100.
 For example: **incre 21**

 **decre** {integer} - Tells Maestro that when an assumption is not verified to decrease its belief in said assumption by the integer amount.
 Default is 1.
 This affects how quickly it forgets things.
 This is a parameter of the internal neural network and should not normally be changed. {integer} may be 0 - 100.
 Setting decr to 0 will restrict the neural network from forgetting anything, even beliefs that are incorrect.
 For example: **decre 10**

-**from user to s.1 message _** - Using this format the user can send messages to anything on the Maestro network, including, (as in this example) the simulation script.

 ## Limitations ##